SemicolonAmbulance/dreadcabinet/README.md

 ### Subject Extraction

-DreadCabinet attempts to parse a "subject" from each file by looking for:
+Applications using DreadCabinet can implement subject extraction from files.
+Common approaches include:

-1. **YAML front matter** – If a file has YAML at the top, and it contains a `title` or `subject` field, that is used.
+1. **YAML front matter** – Parse YAML at the top of files for `title` or `subject` fields
-2. **First line/heading** – If no YAML front matter is found, DreadCabinet uses the first non-empty line or first Markdown heading (e.g. `# Some Title`) as the subject.
+2. **First line/heading** – Use the first non-empty line or first Markdown heading (e.g. `# Some Title`)
-3. **Fallback** – If no textual subject can be extracted, DreadCabinet either omits the subject entirely or uses a fallback (like the original filename without extension).
+3. **Fallback** – Use the original filename without extension

-Any non-alphanumeric or filesystem-unsafe characters (e.g. `\`, `/`, `*`) are removed or replaced with `-`.
-Spaces are preserved by default, so you might see filenames like `2025-05-13 My Meeting Notes.md`.
+When implementing subject extraction, ensure any non-alphanumeric or filesystem-unsafe characters (e.g. `\`, `/`, `*`) are removed or replaced.
+DreadCabinet provides the `subject` option in `output-filename-options` to include subjects in filenames.

 ### Date Detection

-DreadCabinet determines each file's "date" as follows:
+Applications using DreadCabinet can implement various date detection strategies:

-1. **Metadata or front matter** – If the YAML front matter includes a valid `date` field, use that.
+1. **Metadata or front matter** – Parse YAML front matter for `date` fields
-2. **Inline date** – Some users place a date in the first line.
-If DreadCabinet can parse it (e.g., `2025-05-10`), it uses that.
+2. **Inline date** – Extract dates from file content (e.g., `2025-05-10`)
-3. **File timestamp** – If no date is found in the content or metadata, DreadCabinet uses the file's last-modified time.
+3. **File timestamp** – Use the file's last-modified time as a fallback
-4. **Timezone** – Whichever date is found is converted to the user-specified `--timezone` for final filenames and folder structures.
+4. **Timezone conversion** – Convert dates to the user-specified `--timezone`

+DreadCabinet uses these dates (provided by your application) to organize files into date-based folder structures and filenames.

 ### Collision Handling

-If two files end up with the **exact same** filename (e.g., same date, same subject), DreadCabinet appends a short identifier (hash or incremented counter) to one of them, ensuring no overwriting occurs.
+If two files end up with the **exact same** filename (e.g., same date, same subject), DreadCabinet appends an extra identifier (hash or incremented counter) to one of them, ensuring no overwriting occurs.
 You might see something like:

 ```
 2025-05-13 Meeting.md